rafalp/Misago/docs/developers/acls.rst

 Permissions are stored on special models named "roles" and assigned to users either directly or trough ranks.
 Guest users always have permissions from "Guest" role, and users always have permissions form "Member" role.

 There are two kinds of objects in Misago: aware and unaware of their ACL's.
-Aware objects have "acl" attribute containing dict with their permissions for given ACL, while unaware objects don't.
+Aware objects have "acl" annotation containing dict with their permissions for given ACL, while unaware objects don't.
 Instances of ``User`` and ``AnonymousUser`` classes are always ACL aware, while other objects need you to make them aware of their ACLs through use of ``add_acl`` functions ofered by ``misago.acl`` module.
 However this is not always needed (or possible), in which cases you have to introspect user's acl attribute directly.

 ACL's are simple dictionaries, and their contents differ depending on objects they are belonging to.
 This means that to see if forum is visible to user, you have to perform following check::